Novel constraints on neutrino physics beyond the standard model from the CONUS experiment: Data sets, experimental framework and analysis method

 In Table~\ref{tab:likelihood_uncertainty}, we provide an overview of the uncertainties that enter our likelihood procedure and their approximate size. { } Note that the quenching factor is not quoted with an uncertainty as it is the overall dominating systematics and thus is explicitly taken into account by deriving the limits for different $k$-values.

 The signal hypotheses, which the likelihood compares to the experimental data, are defined by the BSM models described in Section~\ref{sec:bsm_study}.
 They are implemented through their corresponding cross sections.
+An exemplary (combined) fit to the collected data is illustrated in Figure~\ref{fig:example_fits} for detector C2 and quenching parameter $k=0.16$ in the case of a light scalar mediator, cf.~Section~\ref{sec:light_scalar}.
+Contributions to CE$\nu$NS are tested for energies below $1\keV_{ee}$, while the ones to elastic neutrino-electron scattering are examined within an energy range between $2$ and $8\keV_{ee}$.
+Further data with their corresponding background models can be found in Refs.~\cite{CONUS:2020skt,CONUSbackground,CONUS:2022qbb}.
 For the minimization of the likelihood we use the iminuit package~\cite{iminuit2020,minuit1975}, while the whole analysis is set up within the SciPy framework~\cite{ScientificComputing2007,ScientificComputing2011,Scipy2020,Matplotlib2007,Ipython2007,Numpy2020,Pandas2010,JupyterLab}.
 The extensive cluster computations are done with the help of the software package MPI for Python~\cite{MPI4Py2005, MPI4Py2008}.